 For our congregation, the 21st century has been characterized by some significant shifts.
 In 2002 the first lifeGroups began meeting and policy-based governance was implemented, and in the following years we began to move toward family-led faith development, following our desire to support the Christian home, in all its myriad forms, as adults nurture the spiritual growth of their children.
 In 2004, a church plant that took root among a core group of CMLC attendees launched publicly as Community of Life in Oregon, Wisconsin; Community of Life became an independent congregation in August 2005.
 In December 2005 CMLC's staff, working with Jim Randall from Auxano, developed a clear Vision Frame.
 A key element of our Vision frame is the strategy of Connecting Lifestyles, which expresses our purpose to connect others to life in Jesus by sharing the love of God and the message of Jesus Christ.

 As the Vision Frame became central to the strategic and operational life of CMLC, we experienced compelling growth.
 By 2006 there were 19 lifeGroups meeting in neighborhoods throughout the Madison area, and in 2007 several staff and congregation members began to learn about Coaching as a way to walk alongside others.
 In 2008 the "One Church, Regional Impact" qualitative vision statement was adopted, in which CMLC's members dedicated themselves to seeing a multi-location church emerge to transform the spiritual landscape of greater Madison.
-In 2009 God blessed us through two exciting developments: a core group of CMLC attendees began to hold regional impact gatherings in Verona, Wisconsin, and the congregation voted to adopt the name the Church to reflect our missional mandate (connecing people to life in Jesus) the Fitchburg site became the Church at Christ Memorial, and the the Church in East Madison, has been holding regional impact gatherings since 2011 under the direction of Pastor Matt Wipperman.
+In 2009 God blessed us through two exciting developments: a core group of CMLC attendees began to hold regional impact gatherings in Verona, Wisconsin, and the congregation voted to adopt the name the Church to reflect our missional mandate (connecing people to life in Jesus) the Fitchburg site became the Church at Christ Memorial. the Church in East Madison, began holding regional impact gatherings in 2011 under the direction of Pastor Matt Wipperman.
+Both the Verona and East Madison sites have returned to meeting together with our church in Fitchburg, and the experience and learning has been incredibly valuable.
 We are prayerfully considering where God is next leading us to develop a site, and are confident that the first sixty years of our church's history were only a taste of the pure joy He has in store for us as we strive to glorify and serve His name.